I went to live with friends in nature

-6 weeks near Silver Strand Beach, Coronado, CA Some time ago I wrote about my intentions to live with friends in nature to satisfy my desire for community, access to outdoors, and convenience.
+6 weeks near Silver Strand Beach, Coronado, CA thanks to Savannah for inspo and reflections Some time ago I wrote about my intentions to live with friends in nature to satisfy my desire for community, access to outdoors, and convenience.
 I wrote it from my childhood bedroom during quarantine amidst the California summer fires.
 Partly as a result of that post and some luck, my experiment ran its course (aug - nov 2022 in San Diego - thanks Vicki and Parth!

 📍 writing indoors from Boulder, CO Chautauqua Park, Boulder, CO We’ve officially entered winter.
 There’s snow piling up outside, I’m drinking hot chocolate again, and going outdoors is a bit like going into outer space.
 Though living in New York did expose me to snow, it was urban snow, where the subway never needs to defrost and the heat island effect takes care of much of the rest.